wso2/docs-choreo-dev/en/docs/develop-components/develop-proxy/develop-a-git-api-proxy.md

-# Develop an API Proxy from Git Repository
+# Develop an API Proxy from a GitHub Repository Source

 An API proxy acts as an intermediary between an existing API and Choreo, intercepting all requests made to the API.
 It also functions as a managed API, allowing you to apply essential API management features such as security policies and rate limiting.